twistezo/spoj-tournament/README.md

 ## About

-The goal is to minimize memory consumption and execution time.
+- The goal is to minimize memory consumption and execution time

-Measured in SPOJ website.
+- Measured in SPOJ website

-Solutions written Rust language.
+- Solutions written Rust language

-## Results
+## Results (1st place)

 1. `Bytelandian gold coins`